 - 1/2 cup heavy whipping cream, room temperature

-Keywords: homemade caramel sauce recipe, caramel dessert recipes, how to make caramel sauce
+Keywords: homemade caramel, how to make caramel sauce, easy caramel, best caramel sauce

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 I look forward to making this yummy recipe.
 What is the reasoning for the flour in the caramel layering on the crust?

 Without the flour, the caramel will disappear into the cheesecake, rather than remaining a separate layer.